rossmacarthur/passthesalt/README.rst

 How does it work?
 -----------------

 Secrets are generated on the fly using the same secure algorithm each time which uses a *master password* and a *description* of the password.
 Only the description of the secret is stored.
 This means the secrets are not stored anywhere.

 The generation algorithm is PBKDF2 using 2048 iterations of HMAC-SHA-256, applied to (*full name* + *master password*) as the key and the *description* as the salt.

-Since sometimes you cannot choose your passwords the application also has provision to securely AES (CFB) encrypt secrets with the master password.
+Since sometimes you cannot choose your passwords the application also has provision to securely encrypt secrets with the master password.

 Usage
 -----